3D Printing Trends February 2014

 Other popular materials include Nylon, Wood and Flexible rubber like materials.
 Another category is resins, which is directly linked to the Formlabs Form 1 printer and similar devices like the B9 Creator.

-This month we've added a whole range of new materials to the platform including Porcelain, Clay, Silver, Play Doh, Metalized Clay, Gold, Bronze and Aluminium.
-Offering significant room for experimentation.
+Furthermore, materials like Porcelain, Clay, Silver, Play Doh, Metalized Clay, Gold, Bronze and Aluminium are offering significant room for experimentation.